openfans-community-offical/Debian-Pi-Aarch64/README.md

 ----
 ### 4-2 BT-Panel Virtual Machine PKG Instruction

-In order to take care of new users and respond to the voices of the people, we finally “integrated” the Pagoda for you, using the virtual machine, 32-bit super clean custom ARMHF virtual system optimized for the pagoda, even for virtual machines, The speed is also greatly stronger than the official backplane system (who has used and who will be understand :) --).
+In order to take care of new users and respond to the voices of the people, we finally “integrated” the Pagoda for you, using the virtual machine, 32-bit super clean custom ARMHF virtual system optimized for the pagoda, even for virtual machines, The speed is also greatly stronger than the official backplane system (who has used and who will understand :) --).

 To run the benchmark:

 ![BT-Panel](./images/bt_mark.png)

 By default, all software is installed.
-Version 5.9.X Relatively stable professional "learning version", you know, this is just only allow to used for your own testing!!
+Version 5.9.X Relatively stable professional "learning version", you know, this is just only allowed to use for your testing!!

 **Why BT-Panel?**

 ```
-1. The use of beginners is really convenient;
+1. The use of beginners is convenient;
 2. The voice of the masses is too high;
 3. By the way...
 ```